Methika1234/5COSC022C.2-CSA-CW-UoW-w2120276/README.md

 3. **Third, fourth, fifth call...** Same as call 2.
 The store is untouched each time.

-The status code changes from 204 to 404 after the first call, but the server state is the same: the room does not exist.
-That is what idempotency requires.
-A client that retries because it lost the first response will end up in the same place as one that got the 204 on the first try.
+The status code goes from 204 to 404 after the first call, but the server state is the same both times — the room does not exist.
+That satisfies idempotency.
+If a client retries because it never got the first response, it still ends up in the right place.

-The 409 Conflict case (room still has sensors) does not break this either.
-A 409 leaves the room exactly as it was, so repeating the request does not change anything.
-Once the sensors are removed by a different request, the next DELETE succeeds and after that it falls into the 404 pattern above.
+The 409 case (room has sensors) does not break this.
+A 409 leaves the room untouched, so repeating it changes nothing.
+Once the sensors get removed, the next DELETE succeeds and then you are back to the 404 pattern.

-### Question 5 — @Consumes mismatch consequences
+---

+### Part 3: Sensor Operations & Linking

+#### 3.1 — Sensor Resource & Integrity

 **Question.** We explicitly use the `@Consumes(MediaType.APPLICATION_JSON)` annotation on the POST method.
 Explain the technical consequences if a client attempts to send data in a different format, such as `text/plain` or `application/xml`.
 How does JAX-RS handle this mismatch?

-`@Consumes` tells Jersey what content types a method can accept.
-When a request comes in, Jersey checks the `Content-Type` header against the `@Consumes` values on the matching resource methods.
-If nothing matches, Jersey does not even create the resource object or call the method — it throws `javax.ws.rs.NotSupportedException`, which results in **HTTP 415 Unsupported Media Type**.
+`@Consumes` tells Jersey which content types the method accepts.
+Before calling the method, Jersey checks the incoming `Content-Type` header against it.
+If there is no match, the method never runs — Jersey throws `javax.ws.rs.NotSupportedException` and the client gets **HTTP 415 Unsupported Media Type**.

-In this project, the 415 goes through `exception/GlobalExceptionHandler`, which keeps the status code from the `WebApplicationException` and wraps it in the standard JSON error format:
+In this project, `exception/GlobalExceptionHandler` catches the 415, keeps the status code, and wraps it in the standard JSON error body:

 ```json
 {